Stuycs-K/finalprojectapcs-4-fenton-seth-shah-jai/PROTOTYPE.md

 6/1/2025

-All major domestic economic levers testing, and easy player interfacing and reading via terminal, minimum viable product complete - Seth and Jai
+All major domestic economic levers testing, and easy player interfacing and reading via terminal, minimum viable product complete - Seth and Ja

+~
 6/4/2025

 Important trade indicators added to nation class (including net exports being added to GDP calculations where before it was just stuck at its initial value) and top ten trade partner list of nations successfully implemented as instance variable- Seth